ETHICAL Elephant CAMPS in Asia

 In the future we hope to start a natural breeding program to help with the long term survival of elephants in Cambodia.
 The elephants are very well cared for as they are part of the vision for a better life for all of the communities.
 Our elephant sanctuary is a place where elephants get to live long and happy lives.

-• About 800 meters above sea level so the temperatures are a lot cooler than the rest of Cambodia and the air is fresher.
+• About 2,500 feet (800 meters) above sea level so the temperatures are a lot cooler than the rest of Cambodia and the air is fresher.

 Overview